jswaff/hex/README.md

 # hex

-A simple hex playing program, done as part of a C++ refresher course.
+A simple hex playing program.
 As this is just a toy program, all the code is in a single file, alleviating the need for a Makefile.
 Just do something like 'g++ hex.cpp' and then execute a.out.

 The rules for Hex: https://www.maths.ed.ac.uk/~csangwin/hex/index.html